Pushpindar Singh: Fiza'Ya: Psyche of the Pakistan Air Force

-Military History career

-Along with being an authority on aerospace, he also had a keen interest in military history, and was the founder of the 'Military Studies Convention' based in New Delhi and co-founder of the 'Delhi Forum for Strategic Studies'.

 Neuve Chapelle: The Jullundur Brigade in France & Flanders

 He also published Neuve Chapelle: The Jullundur Brigade in France & Flanders, 1914-1915 commemorating the Jullundur Brigade's role in the Battles of Ypres and Neuve Chapelle during the First World War.
 It was published for the Jullundur Brigade Association (of which Pushpindar Singh was the vice-president), the book documents the role of the Jullundur Brigade in the First World War.
 The (8th) Jullundur Brigade of the (3rd) Lahore Division was perhaps unique in the fact that from 1912 to 1918, three of its constituent battalions were banded together, being the 1st Manchester Regiment, the 47th Sikhs and the 59th Scinde Rifles FF, which were to remain continuously in action from October 1914 till end of the Great War.
 The Indian Corps were amongst the earliest troops on the Western Front.
 The Jullundur Brigade went to war on 23 October 1914 and fought at the First Battle of Ypres, Neuve Chapelle, Givenchy, capture of Neuve Chapelle, the second Ypres, Festubert and the Loos offensive.